Facebook Pixel

 Current Description

 These Regent vines are lovely strong 3 year old grafted plants.
-They have dropped their leaves for the winter now, but these multi-stemmed, healthy plants will burst back into life next spring and they will produce their first good crop of fruit in late summer.
-This is a great time of year to plant out grapevines in the garden as it gives them a chance to establish themselves in readiness for next year's growth and harvest.
+They have dropped their leaves now, but are easy to over winter in a pot or planted directly into the ground whenever the soil is soft enough.
+These multi-stemmed, healthy plants will burst back into life next spring and they will produce their first good crop of fruit in late summer making them great gifts for gardeners.

 70cm+ tall in a 4L pot